X-Bruce-Y/Showcase-SalaryPrediction/README.md

 # Showcase-SalaryPrediction

-> A small machine learning pipeline
+> A small machine learning pipeline.
+Featured with data cleaning.